-Merck enabled three targeted HPV vaccination demonstrations to reach close to 50,000 girls from 2013-2016, paving the way for the expected nationwide roll-out of the vaccine in 2017.
-Zambia is eligible for support from Gavi, the Vaccine Alliance, and is submitting an application in September 2016 for financing of the large-scale introduction of HPV vaccine with support from the Center for Infectious Disease Research in Zambia (CIDRZ) and PATH.
-Merck has also supported a variety of women’s cancer-awareness and vaccine-introduction activities in partnership with Susan G. Komen.
+With support from Merck, Pink Ribbon Red Ribbon launched three targeted HPV vaccination demonstrations to reach close to 50,000 girls from 2013-2016.
+Zambia is eligible for support from Gavi, the Vaccine Alliance, and will be submitting an application in May 2017 for the nationwide roll-out of the HPV vaccine with support from the Center for Infectious Disease Research in Zambia (CIDRZ) and PATH.
+Merck has also supported a variety of women’s cancer-awareness and vaccine-introduction activities in partnership with Susan G. Komen®.
 In 2016, to promote the third round of the HPV vaccine, Komen sponsored the Churches Health Association of Zambia (CHAZ) and media company Media365 to conduct multi-channel communications campaigns.
-CHAZ trained personnel to educate parents through Parent Teacher Associations and conduct door-to-door sensitization; created mass campaign materials; staged drama performances; and trained journalists and contributed to radio and television programming to answer audience questions.
-Media365 ran a concurrent social media campaign, using blogs, Facebook, and Whatsapp to engage with audiences and share similar messaging about HPV, the HPV vaccine, and cervical cancer.
+CHAZ trained personnel to educate parents through Parent Teacher Associations and conduct door-to-door sensitization on HPV and the HPV vaccine.
+CHAZ also created mass campaign materials; staged drama performances; and trained journalists and contributed to radio and television programming to answer audience questions.
+Meanwhile, Media365 ran a concurrent social media campaign, using blogs, Facebook, and Whatsapp to engage younger audiences, reflecting their realities, culture, and shared values with similar messaging about HPV, the HPV vaccine, and cervical cancer.

-A CDC Foundation-led consortium has assessed the existing system to monitor and evaluate the CCPPZ, as part of a process to develop global standards, tools and guidance to enhance interventions against cervical cancer.
+A CDC Foundation-led consortium, “Improving Data for Decision-Making in Global Cervical Cancer Programs” (IDCCP), led a workshop to discuss findings and recommendations from an assessment of the existing system to monitor and evaluate the CCPPZ, as part of a process to develop global standards, tools, and guidance to enhance interventions against cervical cancer.

 The University of Texas M.D.
 Anderson Cancer Center hosts exchange visits with Zambian physicians and provides telemedicine support through a “Virtual Tumor Board” with Cancer Diseases Hospital in Lusaka.

-Local leadership has been critical to the success of the cervical-cancer program in Zambia, and Pink Ribbon Red Ribbon has been proud to work with Their Excellencies First Ladies Christine Kaseba-Sata and Esther Lungu as they championed the fight against women’s cancers in their country.
+Local leadership has been integral to the success of the cervical cancer program in Zambia, and Pink Ribbon Red Ribbon has been proud to work with Their Excellencies First Ladies Christine Kaseba-Sata and Esther Lungu as they championed the fight against women’s cancers in their country.